canjs/can-map-lazy/src/can-map-lazy.md

-@constructor can.LazyMap
+@constructor can.LazyMap Guide
 @inherits can.Map
-@parent can.Map.plugins
+@parent can-map-lazy
-@plugin can/map/lazy
-@release 2.1
-@test can/LazyMap/lazy/test.html

 @description Create observable objects that initialize on demand.